lowtze/latin-books/A Latin reader for the lower forms in schools - H J Hardy/Latin Reader - H J Hardy.md

 Ambiani, m. (ribe on the Sommoe, | Cyrene, es, f. city in IN.E.
 Africa in N. Gaul
-Arabs, is, m. en Arabian Delphicus, a, um, adj. of Delphi, Argos, i, Argi, n. and. m. £own in| — 4n Phocis
+Arabs, is, m. en Arabian Delphicus, a, um, adj. of Delphi, Argos, i, Argi, n. and. m. ï¿½own in| ï¿½ 4n Phocis AN.
-AN.
 E. of Peloponnese
 Asia, ae, f.
 IV. coast of Asia Minor | Ephesus, i, f. city cn IW. of Asia Athenae, arum, f. capital of Attica AMinor